Is a Mastiff Chow Chow Mix the Right Dog for You?

 If your dog has a Chow’s coat, you should probably plan to brush your dog daily with a pin brush.

 Your dog’s coat should get a good brushing before bathing.
-Quality pet shampoo will help your dog’s coat get the cleaning that it needs.
-Towel-drying usually works best for these dogs.
+Quality pet shampoo will help your dog’s coat get the cleaning it needs.
+Towel drying usually works best for these dogs.

 Regular nail trimming will help prevent overgrown nails.
 However, the best way to do this is to trim one nail at a time on a more gradual basis.
 Trimming the nails gradually helps reduce the chances of trimming the nails too close to the quick.